bradparks/pxt-phaser-ce__scratch_interface_to_phaser_game_engine/README.md

-# Sample target for a Microsoft MakeCode Editor
+# Sample Phaser CE based MakeCode Editor

-This repo contains a sample editor built with [Microsoft MakeCode (PXT)](https://github.com/Microsoft/pxt).
-The editor is hosted on the GitHub pages at [http://microsoft.github.io/pxt-sample/](http://microsoft.github.io/pxt-sample/)
+This repo contains a sample editor built with [Microsoft MakeCode](https://github.com/Microsoft/pxt).
+The editor is hosted on the GitHub pages at [http://microsoft.github.io/pxt-phaser-ce/](http://microsoft.github.io/pxt-phaser-ce/)

 [![Build Status](https://travis-ci.org/Microsoft/pxt-sample.svg?branch=master)](https://travis-ci.org/Microsoft/pxt-sample)

+The code samples are from the [Phaser CE 2 Tutorial](https://phaser.io/tutorials/making-your-first-phaser-2-game).

 If you'd like to start your own editor, fork this repo and fix all the TODOs.